OUR TEAM

 Program Officer

-Andrew Kovach joined the Council in June 2015 and serves as Program Officer for the International Visitor Program.
+Andrew Kovach joined the Council in June 2015 and serves as Director of International Exchange Programs.
 Andrew holds a M.A. of Global Interactions from Cleveland State University where he also completed his undergraduate degree in International Relations and Political Science.
-Andrew first joined the Council in 2015 as Development Assistant, and then assumed a role as International Visitor Program Associate, before being promoted to his current role as Program Officer.
+Andrew first joined the Council in 2015 as Development Assistant, and then assumed a role in the International Exchanges Program area.
 Previously, Andrew worked at CCWA as an International Visitors Leadership Program Intern, and a social media volunteer.
 His other professional experiences have focused on Cleveland’s refugee community through various roles at the International Services Center and Global Cleveland.
 Andrew is passionate about non-profits, foreign affairs, refugees, and his hometown Cleveland.

 Program Officer